ieedan/neverthrow/README.md

 ### License

-The neverthrow project is available as open source under the terms of the [MIT license](https://github.com/supermacro/neverthrow/blob/master/LICENSE).
+The neverthrowx project is available as open source under the terms of the [MIT license](https://github.com/ieedan/neverthrowx/blob/master/LICENSE).